 When requesting homework that will be picked up for a student, a minimum 24-hour notice is required.
-Teachers must have their planning period to prepare the homework for the student.
-There will be a 20% grade deduction for every day late after the assignment due date.
+Teachers must have their planning period to prepare the homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student. homework for the student.com/Therewill be a 20% grade deduction for every business homework for the student homework for the student homework for the student homework for the student homework for the

 For more information, reference Barbour County Schools Policy 7200.